 The advantage on which Ozawa counted most heavily was the proximity of Japanese airfields, particularly those on Guam, Rota and Yap islands.
 As noted above, Ozawa believed that he could count on the support some 500 land-based aircraft, which would have given him a slight numerical advantage over the Americans.
 It was here that the Japanese plan first began to unravel, for by the eve of battle on 18 June, the warplanes of Vice Admiral Kakuji Kakuta’s land-based 1st Air Fleet had accomplished almost nothing while also suffering heavy casualties and damage to their bases.

-At this time the Japanese were beginning to equip their carrierborne air groups with more modern attack aircraft, most notably the Yokosuka D4Y 'Judy' dive-bomber and Nakajima B6N 'Jill' torpedo bomber.
-However, many of the carrier air groups still included significant numbers of the older Aichi D3A 'Val' dive-bomber, which was too slow to keep formation with the newer aircraft types.
+At this time the Japanese were beginning to equip their carrierborne air groups with more modern attack aircraft, most notably the Yokosuka D4Y 'Judy' single-engined dive-bomber and Nakajima B6N 'Jill' single-engined torpedo bomber.
+However, many of the carrier air groups still included significant numbers of the older Aichi D3A 'Val' single-engined dive-bomber, which was too slow to keep formation with the newer aircraft types.

 The most important handicap suffered by the Japanese was the poor training of their aircrew.
 The US pilots who fought in the battle all had at least two years of training and 300 hours of flying time.
 But the Japanese had never been able to rebuild their air groups following their heavy losses in the Battle of Midway and the long Guadalcanal campaign.
 The pilots of the 1st Carrier Squadron, which was deemed the best available to Ozawa, averaged just six months of training, while those of the 3rd Carrier Squadron averaged only three months and those of the 2nd Carrier Squadron just two months.
 The training of these pilots had been further hampered by the decision to relocate the carrier force to Tawi-Tawi in the months before the battle: this area lies so close to the equator that there were no trade winds to enable the slower carriers to get enough headwind over their decks to launch the most modern carrierborne aircraft.
-In overall therms, therefore, the Japanese aircrew were in every respect inferior to those of the Americans.
+In overall terms, therefore, the Japanese aircrew were in every respect inferior to those of the Americans.

 Given the fact that the Americans would not yet have had the time to secure on the Mariana islands group any lodgement large enough to allow the basing of aircraft, the US Navy would have to depend exclusively on carrierborne aircraft and, as noted, Japanese carrierborne aircraft typically possessed a range some 240 miles (385 km) greater than that of their US counterparts.
 So Ozawa planned to operate his carriers out of the reach of US carrierborne aircraft but within the range over which his own warplanes could attack: they would strike at US carriers which, according to the plan, would already have been damaged by Japanese land-based aircraft, then fly onward to land on Guam, where they would be refuelled and rearmed before taking off to attack the US carriers for a second time on their way back to their own carriers.